 - Fast product updates: Activepieces ships new releases very quickly.
 There are weekly or bi-weekly updates to the product.
-If any crucial feature is missing, chances it will be covered in soon releases are high if you report it to the team.
+If any important feature is missing, you can request it and it can be shipped in the following weeks.

 - Fewer apps: Activepieces has a fewer number of 3rd party connectors than Zapier because it was created way later.
-However, the fast shipping routine is already dealing with this issue, we expect it not to be a weakness at any time soon.
+However, the team ships updates very quickly and this weakness shouldn't be a dealbreaker.

 - Single Sign On is missing: For teams who'd like to benefit from SSO features, it's not yet implemented on Activepieces.
 However, it's common that softwares add this feature as they go and as they launch.